donghakang/Ray-Tracing/3. Triangles (Texture Mapping, Parallel Projection)/README/README.md

 ### Parallel Projection
-For Parallel instead of having distance between eye and viewing window to be *1.0*, first I made the distance between eye and viewing window to be ***0.0***.
+For Parallel Projection instead of having distance between eye and viewing window to be *1.0*, I made the distance between eye and viewing window to be ***0.0***.
-Also, before parallel, my ray started at my eye with direction being unit vector of *viewing window - eye*.
+Before, my ray started at eye position with the direction being the unit vector of *viewing window - eye*.
-For Parallel projection, my ray started from viewing window with direction being unit vector of viewing direciton.
+For Parallel projection, ray starts from viewing window with direction being the unit vector of the viewing direciton.
 The picture will be affected when viewing window size is changed since all the ray starts at the viewing window.
-Since changing eye value does not affect too much with viewing window size and location, changing **vfov** value will affect the view of the parallel projection.
+Therefore, changing **vfov** value will affect the view of the parallel projection.
 - original picture
 <img src="og_parallel.png" width="60%" height="60%">